AdityaThyMoon/Image-Interpolation/README.md

-# Project where I recreate image interpolation from scratch, as well as tried some other cool image processing techniques
+# Project where I recreate image interpolation from scratch, as well as tried some other image processing techniques
 ### Some cool results below

 # Einstein.
 This image's colour is intentionally downtuned